Skip to content

 Management

-• Acyclovir 10mg/kg IV q8hr, consideration of antibacterial therapy if unable to conclusively exclude a bacterial meningitis, consideration of doxycycline if tick-borne infection is on the differential, and further treatment as guided by ID
+• Acyclovir 10mg/kg IV q8hr (based on adjusted body weight), consideration of antibacterial therapy if unable to conclusively exclude a bacterial meningitis, consideration of doxycycline if tick-borne infection is on the differential, and further treatment as guided by ID

-• ID consult is strongly encouraged for all patients with suspected encephalitis
+• ID consult is strongly encouraged for all pts with suspected encephalitis

 Brain Abscess